SOLID WASTE COLLECTION SITES

-Private citizens may use any collection site for construction materials, however
+Bradford County Residents may use any collection site for

 6. I have old tires I need to dispose of, can I take them to the collection

-Yes, residents are allowed to drop off up to five tires from automobiles or pickup
+Yes, residents are allowed to drop off up to five tires monthly from automobiles

 7. How much household garbage can I bring to the collection site?